truffle-box/starknet-box/README.md

 ### 4. Deploy a contract

+In this example we pass in a value of `1000` to the constructor.

 ```bash
 npm run starknet:deploy --contract=contract 1000
 ```

 ### 5. Check a transaction status

+You will need to supply the transaction hash from the previous contract deployment.

 ```bash
 npm run starknet:tx_status --hash=<transaction_hash>
 ```

 ### 6. Call or invoke a contract transaction

+You will need to supply the contract address returned when the contract was deployed.
+In the case of the invoke transaction, we pass the value of `1000` to the increase_balance function.

 ```bash
 npm run starknet:call --contract=contract --address=<contract_address> --function=get_balance